LAST UPDATED ON March 8, 2023

 Pros

-- Superior video conferencing UI and collaboration features
+• Superior video conferencing UI and team collaboration features

 Cons

-- Some essential features are add-ons that can increase the price very quickly
+• Some essential features are add-ons that can add up to the price quickly.

 Vonage vs. Nextiva

-- Call recording, monitoring and queuing are add-ons in Vonage whereas Nextiva includes these within the plans
+• Call recording, monitoring, and queuing are add-ons in Vonage, whereas Nextiva includes these in all the plans.

-- Nextiva’s Cospace beats Vonage in real-time collaboration features
+• Nextiva’s Cospace outperforms Vonage in real-time collaboration capabilities.

 Five9

-Founded in 2001, the San Ramon, California-based Five9 is a remote customer and agent collaboration service and VoIP is a big part of its product slate.
-Nextiva can be a challenge if a large part of your business is focused overseas.
-If you’re looking for a tried and tested global call center software, Five9 fits the bill.
-But remember that VoIP features don’t come in standalone plans so if you’re going to use Five9, you might as well extract all the values from its plans.
+Founded in 2001, the San Ramon, California-based Five9 is a remote customer and team collaboration service.
+VoIP is a big part of its product line.
+Using Nextiva can be challenging if a large part of your business is overseas.
+If you’re looking for tried and tested global call center software, Five9 fits the bill.
+But remember that VoIP features don’t come in Five9’s standalone plans.
+So, if you use the platform, you might as well extract all the values from its plans.

 Best Five9 Features